marcosschroh/marcosschroh.github.io/marcosschroh/posts/ci-with-gitlab.md

 The previous command will create a private and public key under the files `deploy_key` and `deploy_key.pub`.
 We will use them later.

 For the git user, we need an email and username.
-You can choose whatever you want, in this example, we choose `ci-runner@myproject.com` and `ci-runner` respectively.
+You can choose whatever you want, in this example, we choose `ci-runner@myproject.com` and `admin` respectively.

 Now, we need to create three environment variables that will be visible for the runners.
-The variables should be created under in the section `settings/ci_cd` variables:
+They should be created in the `variables` section under `settings/ci_cd`:

 ![gitlab variables](/gitlab_ci/gitlab_variables.png)